Last updated: November 10, 2025

 Sunmix SUN6 Basic

-The 66 lbs SUN6 Basic costs around $2,000.
-This spiral mixer works with a double mechanical action; the rotating bowl takes the dough toward the spiral, which simultaneously pushes it towards the divider bar.
+This spiral mixer features a double mechanical action; the rotating bowl draws the dough toward the spiral, which simultaneously pushes it toward the divider bar.
 This process forms a very dense gluten mesh, which incorporates a lot of air inside.

 Sunmix mixers, residential and commercial, seem to be some of the best mixers a baker can buy.